iyatan/TorontoWasteLookUp/README.md

-You can find the live website from this repo on https://iyatan.github.io/Toronto_Waste_LookUp/ In the project directory, you can run:
+You can find the live website from this repo on https://iyatan.github.io/Toronto_Waste_LookUp/

+** How To Use The Web App **

+1- Enter key words to search for the items and press enter or click on the search button 2- Click on the stars to add to favorites
+3- You can click again on a "favorited" item to remove it from the list of favorites

+In the project directory, you can run:

 ### `npm start`